micbay/RaceTimerAndController/README.md

 ![MAX7219 LED Cascade](Images/LED_MAX7219_Cascade.png)

 ### **Noise Sensitivity**
 The MAX7219 can be particularly sensitive to noise on its power input.
 If the power lines are clean, and direct, there may not be an issue, however, the MAXIM documentation on using the [MAX7219](https://www.14core.com/wp-content/uploads/2016/03/MAX7219-MAX7221.pdf), strongly recommends using a [bypass filter](https://www.electronicdesign.com/power-management/power-supply/article/21808839/3-ways-to-reduce-powersupply-noise), consisting of a 10&mu;F (polarized, electrolytic) and 100nF (i.e. 0.1&mu;F, #104) capacitors across the input voltage into the MAX7219 and ground.
-I can concur from experience that there will be random, intermittent issues, if the signal, and power supply to these displays managed properly.
+I can concur from experience that there will be random, intermittent issues, if the signal, and power supply to these displays is not managed properly.

 |Bypass Diagram| Capacitor Diagram Symbol Review|
 |:---:|:---:|